Is too much fruit fattening?

 So, when I talk about fruit - I'm not talking about fruit juice.
 Fruit juice is different.
 I think fruit juice is a nice occasional or 'sometimes' food.

-One of the things that makes fruit filling is that it's made up of loads of water.
+One of the things that makes fruit filling and healthy is that it's made up of loads of water.
 When you dehydrate or dry out fruit, it shrinks.
 So you will want to eat more to fill up your stomach.
-So, does that mean you avoid dried fruit?
+So, does that mean you should avoid dried fruit?
 Heck no.

 Just be mindful of dried fruit.
 Opt for no added sugar varieties.
 Grabbing a family-size bag of dried fruit and snacking on it from your desk isn't a good plan!
 (You shouldn't eat in front of a screen or at your desk, anyway).